I'm Fine (Burning Man installation)

-I'm Fine is a 2024 art installation created by Ukrainian artist Oleksiy Sai and displayed at the Burning Man festival in Nevada, US.
+I'm Fine is a 2024 art installation created by Ukrainian artist Oleksiy Sai and Vitaliy Deynega.
+The installation was displayed at the Burning Man festival in Nevada, United States.
 The sculpture, measuring 32 m in length and 7 m in height, was constructed from war-damaged materials collected from liberated territories in Ukraine, including bullet-riddled street signs, destroyed fences, and damaged satellite dishes.

 Background

 The installation was created as a collaboration between Oleksiy Sai, Ukrainian media project Ukrainian Witness, and its founder Vitaliy Deynega, alongside Ukrainian DJ Anatoly Tapolsky.
 The work was developed to communicate the reality of the ongoing war in Ukraine to an international audience at one of the world's most prominent art festivals.
+The installation's title was inspired by the This Is Fine internet meme, which featured a dog calmly sitting in the middle of a burning room, representing being composed and resilient in a tragedy.

 Description

-The installation spells out the phrase "I'm Fine" using authentic war debris collected from various liberated areas of Ukraine.
+The installation spells out the phrase "I'm Fine" along with a smiley face emoticon.
+The installation uses authentic war debris collected from various liberated areas of Ukraine.
 The materials include street signs, solar panels, satellite dishes, city signs, and fencing, all bearing visible damage from bullets and shrapnel.
-The sculpture weighs approximately 19 tonnes and was assembled on-site by a team of 25 volunteers, many of whom were active military personnel fighting on the Ukrainian front lines.
+The sculpture measures 32 metres (105 ft) in length, 7 metres (23 ft) in height and weighs approximately 19 tons.
+The sculpture was assembled on-site by a team of 25 volunteers, many of whom were active military personnel on temporary leave from the Ukrainian front lines in order to participate in the installation.

 Exhibition

-I'm Fine was displayed at Burning Man 2024, which took place from August 25 to September 2, 2024, in Nevada's Black Rock Desert.
+I'm Fine was displayed at Burning Man 2024, which took place from August 25 to September 2, 2024, in Nevada's Black Rock Desert within the temporary city of Black Rock City.
 The festival's theme that year was "Curiouser & Curiouser," inspired by Lewis Carroll's Alice's Adventures in Wonderland.

-The work was positioned within the temporary city of Black Rock City, where it served as both an artistic statement and a focal point for conversations about the ongoing conflict in Ukraine.
+Along with the installation, DJ Anatoly Tapolsky performed a DJ set in front of the sculpture on August 28th.
+The performance utilized recordings of Ukrainian people's voices answering the question "How are you?".

 Reception

 The installation attracted significant attention from festival attendees and international media.
-Observers noted the emotional impact of the work, with many visitors reportedly moved to tears when encountering the damaged materials.
-The installation was covered by major international publications and highlighted as one of the notable artworks of the 2024 festival.
+Observers noted the emotional impact of the work, with many visitors reportedly being moved to tears when encountering the damaged materials.

 Project leader Vitaliy Deynega described the public reaction, stating that visitors would "stand and look.
 Sometimes for a long time.
 The braver ones touch the sharp edges.
 Many cry."

 Cultural significance

-I'm Fine represents a notable example of war art and political art being presented within the context of a major international festival.
-The work's use of authentic war materials as artistic medium reflects contemporary approaches to conceptual art and social practice art.
-The installation's placement at Burning Man, known for its principles of radical self-expression and community, provided a platform for Ukrainian artists to communicate their experience of war to a global audience of tens of thousands of participants.

-The title "I'm Fine" serves as an ironic statement, contrasting the common social pleasantry with the devastating reality represented by the damaged materials, highlighting the disconnect between public discourse and wartime experience.
+The installation symbolized the destruction in Ukraine caused by the 2022 Russo-Ukrainian war and how the Ukrainian people have been resilient during it.
+Among the materials used in the installation were 12 pedestrian crossing signs.
+Vitaliy Deynega stated that the signs "represents people killed by Russians at the beginning of the war simply for crossing the road or riding a bicycle on errands."
+The title "I'm Fine" serves as an ironic statement, representing the war's "normalcy" and how the Ukrainian people experience it on a daily basis.